refraction-ray/myarxiv-app/README.md

   For the above three options, you need to configure mysql and redis databases and their connections manually.
 In Ubuntu, try `apt install -y redis-server mysql-server libmysqlclient-dev` .

 * Run the flask app in docker (with both mysql and redis also in dockers).
-In this case, the host url are recommended as `mysql` and `redis` in config.yaml.
+In this case, the host url for databases are recommended as `mysql` and `redis` respectively in config.yaml.

   ```bash
   docker-compose build